Guess where we ended up when we followed this sign!

 Their pear cider was to die for – if it was available here in Vancouver I would be very happy!

 The cider-making equipment was copper and enamel, quite striking.
 Our own route for the day.
 As it was a weekend in June we stayed in Rouen for three nights, venturing out on various drives during the days.
-Our first stop of the day was Jumieges Abbey ruins; next we tried for Honfleur on the coast.
-I had really wanted to see the little town but it was so busy that we couldn’t find parking anywhere and had to move on to Trouville-sur-Mer.
+Our first stop of the day was Jumieges Abbey ruins; followed by our first French picnic and then on to Honfleur on the coast.
+I had really wanted to see the little town but it was so busy that we couldn’t find parking anywhere and had to carry on down the coast to Trouville-sur-Mer.
 From there we went off on what our ‘Backroads of France’ guidebook called the ‘Cider & Cheese’ route.
 This was our cider portion; in Livarot we discovered some of the best cheeses in France!

 - More about our 2015 trip to France.